NVIDIA/aistore/docs/rebalance.md

 ## Local Rebalancing

-While global rebalancing (see previous section) takes care of the *cluster-grow* and *cluster-shrink* events, local rebalancing, as the name implies, is responsible for the *mountpath-added* and *mountpath-removed* events that are handled locally within (and by) each storage target.
+While global rebalancing (previous section) takes care of the *cluster-grow* and *cluster-shrink* events, local rebalancing, as the name implies, is responsible for the *mountpath-added* and *mountpath-removed* events that are handled locally within (and by) each storage target.

 > Terminology: *mountpath* is a triplet **(local filesystem (LFS), disks that this LFS utilizes, LFS directory)**.
 The following rules apply: 1) different mountpaths use different LFSes, and 2) different LFSes use different disks.

-Further, mountpath removal can be done administratively or triggered by a disk fault (see [filesystem health checking](/health/fshc.md).
-Irrespectively of the original cause, mountpath-level events activate local rebalancer that in many ways performs the same set of steps as the global one (above).
-The one big distinction is that object migrations are local (and relatively fast).
+Further, mountpath removal can be done administratively or be triggered by a disk fault (see [filesystem health checking](/health/fshc.md).
+Irrespectively of the original cause, mountpath-level events activate local rebalancer that in many ways performs the same set of steps as the global one.
+The one salient difference is that all object migrations are local (and, therefore, relatively fast(er)).

+## Limitations

+AIS *cluster rebalancing* has limitations that we are aware of.
+As of the v2.0, the limitations are:

+* **Single target at a time**.
+Joining another storage target, or targets, while AIS cluster is still rebalancing is **not recommended** as it may result in GET errors.
+* **IO performance**.
+During rebalancing, response latency and overall cluster throughput may substantially degrade.

+All of these limitations will be addressed and removed in the nearest (v2.1) future.